-Not to worry about AI reason #6: White papers will be written by humans for humans
+Not to worry about AI reason #7: Effective white papers will continue to be written by humans for humans

-Perhaps, in time, AI technology will get there.
+Perhaps, in time, AI technology like ChatGPT will get there.

 But when programs start writing white papers, the days of any commercial writing job may be over.

 Think about it.
-What will AI write first?
+What content will AI write first?

 Then whole websites, with every element of every page tested and refined over months and years.

 And when all those formats can be written by algorithms, what will be left?

 What will be among the last bastions of writing still being done by humans for humans?

 I’m convinced that will likely be white papers.

 I’m not worried about ChatGPT stealing my job as a white paper writer.